joshbegley/nyt-latest/previous.md

 **Justice Dept. to Move Ahead With Bribery Case Against Cuellar**\
-`The decision to sustain the prosecution of the Texas Democrat stands in contrast to the departmentâs decisions to drop or downgrade investigations of Trump allies or those he deems politically useful.`\
+`The decision to sustain the prosecution of the Texas Democrat stands in contrast to the department’s decisions to drop or downgrade investigations of Trump allies or those he deems politically useful.`\
 https://nytimes.com/2025/07/16/us/politics/henry-cuellar-bribery-case-justice-department.html

 **Kennedy Fires Two Top Aides in Health Department Shake-Up**\